FIFA Women's World Ranking: Ranking calculations

 The average points of all teams are about 1300 points.
 The top nations usually exceed 2000 points.
-In order to be ranked, a team must have played at least 5 matches against officially ranked teams, and have not been inactive for more than 18 months.
+In order to be ranked, a team must have played at least more than 5 matches against officially ranked teams, and have not been inactive for the last 48 months up to the date the rankings are published.
 Even if teams are not officially ranked, their points rating is kept constant until they play their next match.

 Actual result of the match

 The main component of the actual result is whether the team wins, loses, or draws, but goal difference is also taken into account.

 If the match results in a winner and loser, the loser is awarded a percentage given by the accompanying table, with the result always less than or equal to 20% (for goal differences greater than zero).
 The result is based on the goal difference and the number of goals they scored.
 The remaining percentage points are awarded to the winner.
-For example, a 2–1 match has the result awarded 84%–16% respectively, a 4–3 match has the result awarded 82%–18%, and an 8–3 match has the result awarded 96.2%–3.8%.
+For example, a 2–1 match has the result awarded 84%–16% respectively, a 4–3 match has the result awarded 82%–18%, and an 5–3 match has the result awarded 96.2%–3.8%.
 As such, it is possible for a team to lose points even if they win a match, assuming they did not "win by enough".

 If the match ends in a draw the teams are awarded the same result, but the number depends on the goals scored so the results will not necessarily add up to 100%.
-For example, a 0–0 draws earns both teams 47% each, a 1–1 draw earns 50% each, and a 4–4 draw earns 52.5% each.
+For example, a 0–0 draw earns both teams 47% each, a 1–1 draw earns 50% each, and a 4–4 draw earns 52.5% each.